Powernap/powernap.github.io/source/_posts/2014-07-16-use-github-for-scientific-writing.markdown

 date: 2014-07-16 16:36:35 +0200
 comments: true
 categories: GIT GITHUB Scientific-Writing
-published: false
+published: true
 ---

 **tl;dr:** *`GIT` is a very good tool to manage scientific writing, either if you write it on your own or with collaborators.
-The rich set of tools supporting collaborative work makes `github` a good place for storing all information there provide an effective communication plattform.*
+The rich set of tools supporting collaborative work makes `github` a good place for storing all information there.*

 ----
 <br>
 {% img right /media/2014-07-16-use-github-for-scientific-writing/gitlab.png 200 %}
 There are many reasons why I adore `github`!
 For me, it stands for all the good things associated with open content -- the beautiful mindset behind it where many people participate to create amazing things!
 Openness, which is still largely missing in scientific research.

-Collaborative work on scientific paper is carried out in the worst case by emailing `LaTeX` code.
+Collaborative work on a scientific paper is carried out in the worst case by emailing `LaTeX` code.
 I don't think I have to talk about the disadvantages of this approach.
 Tools like [Dropbox](www.dropbox.com) allow to share folders with different users, but also have major disadvantages.
 They share everything in a folder, regardless of source files or auxiliary files created during the typesetting process.
 Many `LaTeX` editors store configuration files in the project folders and are therefore synced as well.
 And the constant dropbox pop-up informing me that someone currently works on a text is maddening.

 `GIT` was designed for code-projects, but also works very well for the scientific writing process.
-If you are new to `GIT`, check out this great interactive tutorial, teaching you everything you need to know in about 15 minutes at [try.github.io](try.github.io).
+If you are new to `GIT`, check out this great interactive tutorial, teaching you everything you need to know in about 15 minutes at [try.github.io](https://try.github.io).

 To clarify: `GIT` is the name of the *versioning system*, `github` is a web site for storing `GIT`-repositories and it comes with additional features.
 The major advantages of `GIT`/`github` include: